 I used a length of copper water pipe as the earth spike.
 A standard earth connector tab was used to make the connection.
 Counterpoise radials can also be added to improve antenna performance.

-For this antenna to present a good match to your radio an ATU will be required.
+For this type of antenna, an ATU will be required.
 I used an Auto-ATU, however, because this is a mono band design a simple manual tuner may be better.
-I found that my ATU was easily able to present a 1:1 match to my radio.
+I found that my ATU was able to find a 1:1 match easily.

 To fit the antenna in to the room available the antenna wire (or at least the para cord supporting it) is strung over the roof of the house.
 This was achieved by attaching fishing line to a tennis ball and throwing this over the roof.
 Paracord was then attached, then the insulator and the antenna pulled over.
 This paracord was pulled taught and tied off on a cleat.